PeachScript/vue-infinite-loading/docs/guide/configure-load-msg.md

 # Configure Load Messages

-This component provide four different slots use to display different load messages: `spinner`, `no-more`, `no-results`, `error`, all the default values are listed in the preview container on the right, you can read more about them in [here](../api/#slots).
+This component provides four different slots that you can use to display different load messages: `spinner`, `no-more`, `no-results`, `error`.
+All of the default values are listed in the preview container on the right, and you can read more about them [here](../api/#slots).

 ## Via Component Prop